w3c/wcag-act-rules/content/rules/aizyf1/proposed.md

 #### Failed Example 2

-<a class="example-link" title="Failed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/aizyf1/bf3ba787eb7a6819ea1a6adccdfd1f30842ed788.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/aizyf1/bf3ba787eb7a6819ea1a6adccdfd1f30842ed788.html">Open in a new tab</a>

 This link has an [accessible name][] which does not describe its purpose.